Security-Onion-Solutions/securityonion-docs/alerts.rst

 Security Onion uses `PulledPork <https://github.com/shirkdog/pulledpork>`__ to download new signatures every night and process them against a set list of user generated configurations.

-In a Server/Slave Security Onion environment, you only need to change the configuration file on the server and the rule-update script will sync with the signatures from the Server.
+In a distributed Security Onion environment, you only need to change the configuration file on the server and the rule-update script will sync with the signatures from the Server.

 As mentioned before, take care in disabling signatures as it can be likely that a more appropriate response is warranted.